PechMV/Horiseon-Mockup/README.md

-# # Refactoring Horiseon Mockup Project
+# Refactoring Horiseon Mockup Project

 ## Description

 This mockup project was created to help students take a long list of code and improving it, making it more managable and simple to read.
-Changing <div> tags into semantic tags to make it more organzied.
+Changing 'div' tags into semantic tags to make it more organzied.
 Changing the CSS stylesheet to make it more managable and organized, reducing a lot of repeatative code.
 This project has helped me learn to stay organize with your code.

 ## Installation